 Unlike road or flat gravel paths, technical running isn’t linear.
 Where and how you land isn’t predictable; you’re thinking on your feet.

 A technical trail runner will make a lot of side-to-side movements spread across a variety of foot-strike patterns.
 You could be forefoot, midfoot, or heel landing depending on the situation.
-That was just downhill running; climbing steep verticals present its own set of challenges.
+That’s just downhill running; climbing steep verticals present its own set of challenges.

 Are your runs limited to gravel paths in the neighborhood park?
 In that case, you do not need a purpose-built trail shoe.
-You can use your regular road-running shoe if you like.
+You can use your regular road-running shoe if you prefer.

-Versatile trail running shoes like the Altra Lone Peak 4.0 and Saucony Peregrine 10 perform well on everything from entry to medium-difficulty level trails.
+Versatile trail running shoes like the Altra Lone Peak 4.5, Brooks Cascadia 15, and the Saucony Peregrine 10 perform well on everything from entry to medium-difficulty level trails.
 The uppers and the sole composites are decently protective, and the cushioned ride absorbs a lot of the bumps and pokes.
-They even work well on the road sections too.
+They even work well on the road sections.